camilotejeiro/camilotejeiro.github.io/_posts/2017-05-16-tar-command-linux.md

 The following are some useful TAR arguments with explanations:

-_Don't execute these, see full complete commands in the next real-life examples section afterwards_
+_Don't execute these, see full complete commands in the next "real-life examples" section afterwards._

 * Extract (x parameter) while listing (v parameter) verbosely the files to the screen.